CamilaJaviera91/dag-first-approach/README.md

 ---

+## 🧩 What This Project Does

+1. Extracts data from a PostgreSQL database using a custom SQL query.

+2. Fetches the current USD to CLP exchange rate from a public API.

+3. Enriches the data by converting sales totals from USD to CLP.

+4. Exports the final dataset:

+    - as a CSV file (report.csv)

+    - to a Google Sheet

+---

 ## 🗂️ What's DAG?

 A DAG, or **Directed Acyclic Graph**, is a type of graph used in computer science and mathematics that has the following properties: